 - You’ll be given an inmate ID number.

 - You will get fingerprinted.

 - You will get your mugshot taken.

 - Any property you have will get taken away from you and stored until you get discharged from jail.

 - You will get to use the phone in order to call family, friends, or bail bondsman.

-- If you are expected to be released quickly, you might be able to keep wearing your own clothes, if not you you will have to wear a jail uniform.
+- If you are expected to be released quickly, you might be able to keep wearing your own clothes, if not you will have to wear a jail uniform.

 Have you ever been booked into jail?
 If so, please tell us how it happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help others get through the procedure?